NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 The evaluation phase is for [measuring project success](#measure-of-success), reflecting on what has been done, compiling a final report, and debriefing.

-### (optional) Writing

-In case we are done early, the writing phase will be there to fulfill the [stretch goal](#stretch-goal).
-Depending on motivation and available capacity, the group may create one or multiple articles to become part of the learning journey.
-Authors will consult with the domain experts on a regular basis.
+Depending on work load and contributor availability, this may be the time to reach for the [stretch goal](#stretch-goal) and fill one or more lesson plans with life.

 ## Roles